iambrainstorming/iambrainstorming.github.io/src/chapters/what-if-crypto-token-prices-are-discovered-through-consensus-rather-than-demand-and-supply.md

 ## Food Delivery
 **Take for example modified version of the cooked food supply chain such as Zomato.**

-1) Free monthly tokens can be given to kyc users collected from the randomized tax.
-It keeps the currency deflationary with a fixed supply. ([https://github.com/amiyatulu/shivarthu/blob/main/docs/Shivarthu.md#randomized-tax-collection](https://github.com/amiyatulu/shivarthu/blob/main/docs/Shivarthu.md#randomized-tax-collection))
+1) Free monthly tokens can be given to kyc users collected from the [randomized tax]([https://github.com/amiyatulu/shivarthu/blob/main/docs/Shivarthu.md#randomized-tax-collection).
+With monthly token you can make some purchases for free.
 2) Large number of buyers and sellers
 3) Tax unhealthy food, which means a percentage of transaction cost is collected and added to a governance account.
 4) Subsidize healthy food like fruits and vegetables which means the buyers or sellers are given a few additional tokens during the transaction.